 Barachois Pond is the largest Provincial Park in Western Newfoundland.
 Located off the Trans Canada Highway the park is 20 kilometres from Stephenville.
 All 3500 hectares of the park are in the Western Newfoundland Forest ecoregion which is characterized by a balsam fir forest with an understory of ferns and moss.
 The Park has a variety of activities which make it one of the most popular parks in the province to visit.
 There are freshwater swimming beaches, bird watching, mountain streams, and invigorating hikes with panoramic views.
-A park interpreter provides a varied interpretive program including guided walks, environmental games and campfire sing alongs.

 Please note this map is for illustrative purposes only.
 The park boundary may not be accurately portrayed.

 The Western Newfoundland Forest is distinguished from the rest of the 19 provincial ecoregions by its vegetation and climate.
 These in turn limit what types of animals one would expect to find in the area.
 The most common tree species in the park are evergreen and cone bearing including balsam fir, black spruce and white pine. in addition, several species of deciduous trees such as, yellow and white birch, maples, tamaracks and the rare black ash, provide a varied canopy for the undergrowth ferns and the animals that live in the forest.
 Please do not gather your own firewood.
 Dead trees provide a home or food source for both plants and animals.
-The park naturalist can help you to identify the trees and plants or take the self-guided nature trail at the foot of Erin Mountain.

 The best time to experience wildlife in the park is in the morning or evening.
 Be quiet and aware.
-A moose may wander around the campsites or in s and bogs.
+A moose may wander around the campsites or in streams and bogs.
 Herds of caribou along the top of the Long Range .
-A beaver may slap its tail in of your presence.
+A beaver may slap its tail in your presence.
 See if you can locate their houses on the Pond.
 Otters may be fishing in the rivers, don't mistake them for the smaller mink that roarn the park as well.
 Look for evidence of the snowshoe hare, such as chewed twigs along pathways.
 Foxes have also been seen.
 Look for bats at dusk.
 Chipmunks were introduced here from Nova Scotia in 1962.

 Bird watchers will keep busy in this park.
 Ruffed grouse, northern goshawk, three-toed woodpecker, warblers and pine grosbeaks are a few of the over I 00 species recorded here.
 Listen and you will be delighted with their songs and calls.